-- Relatively high reliance on wholesale funding: Although the major banks benefit from a strong funding franchise, both domestically and offshore, and across various currencies and instruments, they remain highly reliant on wholesale funding compared with global peers.
-In recent years, the major banks have greatly extended the maturity of their wholesale term debt, reducing the exposure to a short-term dislocation in wholesale funding markets. - Modest diversity by global peer standards: Like its peers, NAB exhibits a modest level of diversity by both product and geography, with its lending base heavily weighted toward residential mortgages in Australia and New Zealand.
+- Relatively high reliance on wholesale funding: Although the major banks, including Westpac, benefit from a strong funding franchise, both domestically and offshore, and across various currencies and instruments, they remain highly reliant on wholesale funding compared with global peers. - The major banks in recent years have greatly extended the maturity of their wholesale term debt, reducing the exposure to a short-term dislocation in wholesale funding markets. - Modest diversity by global peer standards: Like its peers, Westpac exhibits a modest level of diversity by both product and geography, with its lending base heavily weighted toward residential mortgages in Australia and New Zealand.
 This leaves the bank primarily exposed to the performance of the Australian and New Zealand mortgage markets (and as such, the high levels of household debt in both countries).

 The exposure to residential mortgages is somewhat mitigated by mortgage loans that are full recourse and are fundamentally written with the intention to remain on the balance sheet of the bank.